-For my stop on the tour I’m sharing with you how to make a peg board organizer.
-I have one in my sewing room that I use to store my quilt rulers, and absolutely love it!
-If you would like to see more photos of my craft and sewing space; you can do so by clicking here for part 1; and here for part 2 of my craft room tour.
+I’m sharing with you how to make a pegboard organizer.
+I have one in my sewing room that I use to store my quilt rulers, and I absolutely love it!
+If you would like to see more photos of my craft and sewing space, you can see part 1 and part 2 of my craft & sewing room tour.

-A couple of years ago I moved my sewing and crafting space from a spare room in our basement to the bonus room above our garage.
-I debated about moving to the bonus room for a couple of reasons (aside from the daunting task of carrying a million pounds of fabric up 3 flights of stairs) Even though the bonus room was a much larger space, it didn’t have any widows (it now has skylights) and the ceilings are vaulted, leaving me very little wall space to organize supplies.
+I debated about moving to the bonus room for a couple of reasons (aside from the daunting task of carrying a million pounds of fabric up 3 flights of stairs).
+Even though the bonus room was a much larger space, it didn’t have any windows (it now has skylights), and the ceilings are vaulted, leaving me very little wall space to organize supplies.

 I eventually outgrew the room in the basement and ended up moving upstairs.
-After I moved everything up stairs, I knew I needed to figure out a way to make the best use of the limited wall space.
+After I moved everything upstairs, I knew I needed to figure out how to best use the limited wall space.

-I had an empty space on the wall between my sewing table and my cutting table and decided that would be a great space to hang a peg board.
+I had an empty space on the wall between my sewing table and my cutting table and decided that it would be a great space to hang a pegboard.

-Peg Board – purchase from a home improvement store.
-I bought wood so that I could paint it, we will talk more about the size of the board later.
+- Peg Board – purchase from a home improvement store.
+I bought wood so I could paint it; we will talk more about the size of the board later.

-Before we get started, let me tell you that before we got started I had a “plan” to do this and it was all wrong.
-I was just going to hang the peg board on the wall, seemed easy enough to me.
-Then my husband pointed out that if I did that then I could not USE the peg board.
+Before we get started, let me tell you that before we got started, I had a “plan” to do this, and it was all wrong.
+I was just going to hang the peg board on the wall; it seemed easy enough to me.
+Then my husband pointed out that if I did that, then I could not USE the peg board.